 All Hurricane™ industrial vacuum models are available with a hazardous waste package.
 This is ideal for asbestos, lead or contaminated soil clean up.
 The hazardous waste package includes a hydraulic auger, Hepa filtration and our patented fully automatic dust free discharge valve.
 Ideal for filling hazardous waste bags inside a dumpster as shown.
 This makes the hazardous waste process much easier to clean, manage, and store.

-Please contact us today to discuss your hazardous waste removal options.
+Please contact us today to discuss your hazardous waste application rentals in Guam and Hawaii to gain removal options.

 Filters for all types of vacuum and dust collection systems including all sizes of filter bags and HEPA filters.
 Filters will continue to assist with easy disposal, and safely recirculating air.